Authentication

 Upon success the call returns with a list of table names available Canvas.

-Deprecation Notice for x-instauth Header Parameter
+#### Deprecation Notice for `x-instauth` Header Parameter <a href="#deprecation-notice-for-x-instauth-header-parameter" id="deprecation-notice-for-x-instauth-header-parameter"></a>

-The use of x-instauth header parameter to pass the access token is considered deprecated.
-Instead use the Authorization header parameter as shown above.
-In case both header parameters are filled (x-instauth and Authorization), Authorization will take precedence.
+The use of `x-instauth` header parameter to pass the `access token` is considered deprecated.
+Instead use the `Authorization` header parameter as shown above.
+In case both header parameters are filled (`x-instauth` and `Authorization`), `Authorization` will take precedence.

-Due to compatibility reasons x-instauth will be still supported for a while, but all clients are encouraged to switch to the new header value as soon as possible.
+Due to compatibility reasons `x-instauth` will be still supported for a while, but all clients are encouraged to switch to the new header value as soon as possible.